Our Core Values

 We are committed to pursuing the ideal of sustainability in the decisions we make in planning the future of our community.

-All students will participate in one or more of The Five Cardinal Experiences, or the “Five Cards.”
-Opportunities for hands-on, experiential learning are an essential part of the liberal arts education and can be found in every discipline.
-These active and authentic concrete experiences engage students in real-world opportunities to apply the knowledge and skills they have acquired in the classroom.
+At Otterbein, opportunities for hands-on, experiential learning are an essential part of the liberal arts education.
+A Cardinal Experience is an active and authentic concrete experience that engages students in real-world opportunities to apply the knowledge and skills they have acquired in the classroom.
 A Cardinal Experience may occur in the community, on campus, or across the globe through experiential coursework, co-curricular programs, and individually-crafted initiatives.
 They are generative, reflective, and creative activities that promote significant change in our communities, scholarship, and students.
-The Five Cards are integrated throughout a student’s academic journey, from the FYS to an integrated experience in the SYE.

 The Five Cardinal Experiences are: